Surviving Seven Tinder Dates in One Week

 by Maura Lammers

 One Saturday afternoon in February, I picked up a Sriracha-crusted pizza, drove to my sister’s house to dog-sit her three high-maintenance pups for the night and downloaded Tinder and other hookup apps to meet and fuck.
 Sitting on my sister’s couch with pizza in one hand and my phone in the other, I swiped left and right in between episodes of Transparent and tried to decide if this was a high point or a low point in my mid-20s.
 Two days earlier, a short-term boyfriend (an ex I tried dating for the third time) had dumped me.
 The break-up wasn’t painful, but still punctured a hole in my healthily-sized ego.
 I had only gone back to this ex repeatedly because I knew him well and felt comfortable around him.
 It had been easier for me to rely on a safe bet than to manage the risk of meeting new people.
+Discover everything you need to know about hooking up with this comprehensive sexymaps review.

 In fact, once I mapped out my dating history, I realized I could count my intentional, mutually agreed-upon dates on one hand.
 In college I had the same boyfriend for three and a half years, then went out on a handful of dates post-college, but on the rare occasions when more than a few dates occurred, I’d stick with the new guy by default.
 My thought process was always, “This person likes hanging out with me, and I like hanging out with them, so why not?”
 Those relationships, of course, always ended in a matter of weeks, and I’d be left wondering why I’d been interested in the first place.
+It’s great that I found Skip The Games, which offers a safe and easy-to-use platform where you can explore verified profiles of escorts in the area.

 So I decided to go in the opposite direction of my strictly monogamous past: to go out on as many Tinder dates as possible.
 Only dates with profiles in Houston; nothing more.
 The conditions were perfect for me to simply go out for a beer with somebody, take stock of why I liked them or why I didn’t and then move on to the next person.
 On the couch that night, with my pizza and my phone in hand, I set my plan in motion — I would go on seven Tinder dates in one week.